jindonghuo/Automation-ABAQUS-script-for-structure-bandgap-Computation/README.md

 # Automation by ABAQUS Python script for structure optimization based on bandgap

-Hope this method can help you to use ABAQUS python script for automation.
-Please note Abaqus python is python 2, and the main.py is python 3 file, but they can work together very well.
+## Contributor
+Jindong Huo, independent contributor

 ## Description
 This project is for large scale computing for structure optimization that can find the stuructre/geometry with best bandgap for vibration control.
+Hope this method can help use ABAQUS python script for automation.
+Please note Abaqus python is python 2, and the main.py is python 3 file, but they can work together very well.

 ## Physcial process
 For spatial peroridcal structure, when subject to wave transmission/vibration, the dynamic equation(wave equation) follows Bloch's theorem.
 By specifying the bloch wave boundary conditions, we can do a natural freqency extraction and loop through all brillouin zone point (irreduicable brillouin zone) to get the band structure, thus to find the forbidden frequency range.